yramon/edc/README.md

 To use the multi-class implementation, use SEDC_agnostic_multiclass.py and function_edc.py (same directory and run them in IDE of preference).

-# Demonstration
+# Tutorials with behavior and text data

-For an example of using the SEDC explanation algorithm on a classification model built from a behavioral data set, consider the following notebook: [Gender prediction from Movielens data](https://yramon.github.io/tutorials/Tutorial_BehavioralData_SEDC.html).
+For an example of using the SEDC explanation algorithm on a classification model built from high-dimensional, sparse behavioral data and textual data, consider the following notebooks: Gender prediction from movie viewing data (Movielens1M) using a [Logistic Regression model](https://yramon.github.io/tutorials/Tutorial_BehavioralDataMovielens_LR_SEDC.html) and a [Multilayer Perceptron model](https://yramon.github.io/tutorials/Tutorial_BehavioralDataMovielens_MLP_SEDC.html), and [Topic prediction from news documents](https://yramon.github.io/tutorials/Tutorial_TextData_SEDC.html) (20Newsgroups data) using a linear Support Vector Machine.

 # Licence